hhvm/user-documentation/guides/hack/05-statements/26-for.md

 left-to-right, for their side-effects only.
 Then the process is repeated starting with *for-control*.
 If the right-most expression in
 *for-control* tests `false`, control transfers to the point immediately following the end of the for statement.
 The loop body is executed zero or more times.

-The controlling expression---the right-most expression in *for-control*---must have type `bool` or be implicitly convertible to that type.
+The controlling expression&mdash;the right-most expression in *for-control*---must have type `bool` or be implicitly convertible to that type.

 Any or all of the three parts of the first line of a for statement can be omitted, as shown.
 If *for-initializer* is omitted, no action is taken at the start of the loop processing.
 If *for-control* is omitted, this is treated as if *for-control* was an expression with the